axibase/atsd/configuration/entity_views.md

 ---|---
 Name | **[Required]** View name displayed on the **Entity Views** page.
 Enabled | Status: enabled or disabled. <br>Disabled views are not visible on the **Entity Views** tab in the main menu.
-Entity Groups | **[Required]** One or multiple [Entity Groups](entity_groups.md) whose members are included in the view.
+Entity Groups | **[Required]** One or multiple [entity groups](entity_groups.md) whose members are included in the view.
 Entity Expression | Additional condition for group members to satisfy to be included in the view.
-The syntax is the same as in Entity Group [expressions](entity_groups.md#expression).
+The syntax is the same as in Entity Group [Expressions](entity_groups.md#expression).
 Dynamic Filter | [Filter](#dynamic-filters) applied to displayed entities on initial page load.
 Split Table by Column | Enter column header or column value to group entities into separate tables.
-Display in Main Menu | If enabled, View is accessible from the main menu on the left.
+Display in Main Menu | If enabled, view is accessible from the main menu on the left.
-Display Index | Applies if Entity View is displayed in the main menu.
+Display Index | Applies if entity view is displayed in the main menu.
 Specifies relative position of the tab.
 The tabs are sorted by index in ascending order.
-Menu Icon | Icon assigned to the View in the main menu.
+Menu Icon | Icon assigned to the view in the main menu.
-Multi-Entity Portal | [Portal](#portal) with time series charts for multiple entities displayed in the View.
+Multi-Entity Portal | [Portal](#portal) with time series charts for multiple entities displayed in the view.
 If no multi-entity portal is assigned, the default portal containing metrics in **Series Value** [columns](#column-types) is displayed.

 ## Filters

 The list of entities displayed in the table is determined as follows:

-* The list is initially set member of **all** linked Entity Groups that the user is authorized to access.
+* The list is initially set member of **all** linked entity groups that the user is authorized to access.
-* If an Entity Group is specified, the members of other groups are excluded.
+* If an entity group is specified, the members of other groups are excluded.
 * If an [**Entity Expression**](#settings) is specified, the remaining members are checked against this condition.
 Entities that fail to satisfy the condition are excluded.
 * If a [**Dynamic Filter**](#dynamic-filters) is entered by the user, the entities are additionally checked against this filter.
 Entities that fail to satisfy the filter condition are excluded.
 * If [**Search**](#search) text is specified, only entities with a column value containing the search keyword are displayed.

-> While the Entity Group Filter and Dynamic Filter can be toggled by the user, the Entity Expression, if specified, is applied at all times.
+> While the entity group Filter and Dynamic Filter can be toggled by the user, the Entity Expression, if specified, is applied at all times.

 ## Search